Sustainable from the inside out.

 We are beginning our plastic neutral journey by offsetting the plastic in our omega-3 and children’s products, meaning we are removing proportionate amounts of plastic by weight from our waterways through certified IMPACT COLLECTIVE projects – some of the very waters our products are sourced from.
 By 2050, it’s estimated there will be more plastic in the oceans than there are fish (by weight).
 Through our participation in IMPACT COLLECTIVE, we are working to change this by removing plastic from the areas most affected.

-Look for the Reduced Plastic IMPACT seal on Carlson omega-3 and children’s products.
+Look for the Reduced Impact seal on Carlson products, and please recycle your bottle.

 Packaging for the Planet